FroshTheFrog/prank_app/README.md

+### **Note:** The bulk of this code is from 2017/early 2018.
+If you know me, please don’t judge my code quality based on this lol.

+---

 # About
 **Disclaimer:** This program was by no means written to be malicious; nor was it written with the capabilities to sneak onto someone's computer.
 Instead, it was made to mess with one's friends.
 For this reason, it must be manually installed.